sundnes/python_intro/docs/errata.md

 * In the formula at the top of page 86, the bounds for *x* are first defined in the formula and then again on the next line.
 The definition in the formula makes most sense, and is consistent with the code.
+* On page 88, a comment in the code block says '[tmin, tmax,... ]' where it should have been '[xmin, xmax,... ]'.
+* In the last code block on page 90, in the line 't = np.linspace(0, 8, 201)',
+  't' should be replaced by 'x'.
 * In the code blocks on page 99, continued from page 98, the prefix 'np.' is missing in front of 'zeros', 'asarray' and other NumPy functions.